 - Audience Response Systems (ARS): Instructors can learn to use i>clicker, the audience response system supported by UMass Amherst IT, to engage students and promote interaction in large classes.

-- Media capture and editing: Learn how to capture, edit, and deliver video or audio for your students over the Web or on disc media (cd & DVD burners available).
+- Media capture and editing: Learn how to capture and edit videos.
 Take advantage of our sensitive microphones and cameras to capture audio and video for instructional uses.
-Use our video conversion rack to capture clips or convern from one media to another (VHS/PAL or NTSC, miniDV, Hi8, DVD, Blu-Ray).

 - Lecture capture: Learn how to use the Echo360 system for recording lectures in equipped classrooms or use Echo360 Personal Capture or Camtasia to record tutorials or screencasts of lectures.